PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

   - The :file:`tox.ini` file contains a testing environment for the minimal dependencies.

-* Each release of `plasmapy` should support all minor versions of Python that have been released in the prior 42 months, and all minor versions of `numpy` that have been released in the last 24 months.
+* Each release of PlasmaPy should support all minor versions of Python that have been released in the prior 42 months, and all minor versions of NumPy_ that have been released in the last 24 months.
-  This schedule was proposed in `NumPy Enhancement Proposal 29`_ for the scientific Python ecosystem, and has been adopted by upstream packages such as `numpy`, `matplotlib`, and `astropy`.
+  This schedule was proposed in `NumPy Enhancement Proposal 29`_ for the scientific Python ecosystem, and has been adopted by upstream packages such as NumPy_, matplotlib_, and Astropy_.

   .. tip::